ThomasByr/discord-compiler-bot/.github/CONTRIBUTING.md

 ## Pull Requests

 Pull requests to fix issues or add new features are greatly appreciated, but having to outright reject contributions due to them being "not a good fit" is something we don't like to do.
 We ask that you coordinate changes with us to prevent any wasted time, as your time is valuable.
-The best place to get in contact with us is in our [support guild](discord.gg/ExraTaJ).

 ## Rejection